-As indicated in Figure 8, two external factors (down arrow) influence funding phase decision making.
+As indicated in Figure 8, three external factors (down arrow) influence funding phase decision making.

-Regional and Local Economic Conditions: Externally, the funding of office building construction is subject to local and national socio-economic conditions well beyond the control of the building owner.
+Regional and Local Economic Conditions: Externally, the funding of multifamily building construction is subject to local and national socioeconomic conditions well beyond the control of the building owner.
 Construction funding depends on interest rates, the owner's bond rating, and similar parameters.